LadinesJ/pyfu/README.md

-# pymi
+# pyfu

-> A small utility for running Python modules from CLI
+> A small utility for running Python modules from command line

-With pymi you can use standard Python packages and modules to access functions within modules from the command line without any Python packages or dependencies.
+With pyfu you can use standard Python packages and modules to access functions within modules from the CLI without any Python packages or dependencies.

 ### How to use

-Call pymi followed by your Python package or module along with any function arguments to run the function without leaving the terminal.
+Call pyfu followed by your Python package or module along with any function arguments to run the function without leaving the terminal.

 ```
-$ pymi mypackage.module_a.foo bar
+$ pyfu mypackage.module_a.foo bar
 ```

 ### Installation:

 ```
-$ git clone git@github.com:chrisdiana/pymi.git
+$ git clone git@github.com:chrisdiana/pyfu.git
 $ sudo sh install.sh
 ```